 The Martinsville Chamber, Visit Morgan County, and the City of Martinsville have partnered to launch the Worth the Walk initiative to encourage residents and visitors to support downtown businesses during the few months when traffic flow and parking will be disrupted.

 The “Worth the Walk” campaign aims to inspire residents to rediscover the charm, quality, and community spirit that local businesses bring to their downtown.
-Launching on August 1st, the campaign celebrates the unique offerings of our small businesses and encourages shoppers to show a little extra love to downtown shops and restaurants during the construction around the courthouse.
+The campaign launched on August 1st and celebrates the unique offerings of our small businesses, and encourages shoppers to show a little extra love to downtown shops and restaurants during the construction around the courthouse.

-Featuring weekly drawings beginning in August and culminating in a $500 grand prize drawing the week after Small Business Saturday, the initiative celebrates the resilience and charm of the beautiful historic downtown.
+Featuring weekly drawings throughout the four-month program and culminating in a $500 grand prize drawing the week after Small Business Saturday, the initiative celebrates the resilience and charm of the beautiful historic downtown.

-With every purchase made at a participating business, a ripple effect supports local jobs, strengthens the local economy, and helps sustain the character of the area.
+With every purchase made at a participating business, a ripple effect supports local jobs, strengthens the local economy, and helps sustain the area’s character.
 “Small businesses are the backbone of our community,” said Mayor Kenny Costin.
 “By choosing local, you’re not just making a purchase—you’re investing in your neighbors, your friends, and the heartbeat of your community.”

 Residents and visitors can participate in the “Worth the Walk” campaign by simply visiting downtown shops and restaurants.
 Pick up a passport at a participating business and collect the stamps from five different businesses to be entered into the weekly and grand prize drawings.
 When you fill in one card, grab another and keep shopping!
 Submit all completed passports to a participating business on or before Small Business Saturday, November 29th, to be eligible for the grand prize drawing.